EnzoDV08/Enzo_De_Vittorio_231244_Portifolio-/README.md

 ## 👤 **About Me**

 Hello!
-I’m a **UX Design and Software Development** major at **Open Window** with a passion for creating digital solutions that are both functional and visually appealing.
+I’m a *Enzo De Vittorio *and I am currently UX Design and Software Development** major at **Open Window** with a passion for creating digital solutions that are both functional and visually appealing.
 My focus is on merging **user-centered design principles** with technical expertise to build applications that provide great user experiences.

 ---